-(f) World Sailing shall ensure that information concerning Adverse Analytical Findings, Atypical Findings, and other asserted anti-doping rule violations remains confidential until such information is Publicly Disclosed in accordance with Regulation 21.14.3.
+World Sailing shall ensure that information concerning Adverse Analytical Findings, Atypical Findings, and other asserted anti-doping rule violations remains confidential until such information is Publicly Disclosed in accordance with Regulation 21.14.3.
+World Sailing shall ensure that its employees (whether permanent or otherwise), contractors, agents, consultants, and Delegated Third Parties are subject to fully enforceable contractual duty of confidentiality and to fully enforceable procedures for the investigation and disciplining of improper and/or unauthorized disclosure of such confidential information.

-21.14.2 Notice of Anti-Doping Rule Violation Decisions and Request for Files
+21.14.2 Notice of Anti-Doping Rule Violation or Violations of Ineligibility or Provisional Suspension Decisions and Request for Files

-- (a) Anti-doping rule violation decisions rendered pursuant to Regulation 21.7.11, 21.8.2, 21.10.4, 21.10.5, 21.10.6, 21.10.12(c) or 21.13.5 shall include the full reasons for the decision, including, if applicable, a justification for why the greatest possible Consequences were not imposed.
-Where the decision is not in English or French, the Relevant MNA shall provide a short English or French summary of the decision and the supporting reasons. - (b) An Anti-Doping Organization having a right to appeal a decision received pursuant to Regulation 21.14.2(a) or World Sailing may, within fifteen days of receipt, request a copy of the full case file pertaining to the decision.
+- 21.14.2.1 Anti-doping rule violation decisions or decisions related to violations of Ineligibility or Provisional Suspension rendered pursuant to Regulations 21.7.6, 21.8.2, 21.10.5, 21.10.6, 21.10.7, 21.10.14.3 or 21.13.5 shall include the full reasons for the decision, including, if applicable, a justification for why the maximum potential sanction was not imposed.
+Where the decision is not in English or French, World Sailing shall provide an English or French summary of the decision and the supporting reasons. - 21.14.2.2 An Anti-Doping Organization having a right to appeal a decision received pursuant to Regulation 21.14.2.1 may, within fifteen (15) days of receipt, request a copy of the full case file pertaining to the decision.